linehanMatt/tmp-content/blog/guide-to-data-shops.md

 **Activating Your Data Stream**
 -------------------------------

-Preview the product card as it'll appear on the Data Stream Marketplace and/or on your Data Shop.
+Preview the product card as it'll appear on the Data Marketplace and/or on your Data Shop.
 Make sure your product card is attractive, descriptive, categorized, and aptly priced.

 ![](https://lh4.googleusercontent.com/KD36lJhjbh4vYuAbYhKTHrt9nMom-DdlRphcGL21qUxLTkfKTaAgfHqUx1fC8d1V5ZpunNNl1gt05Vdv4HPCkvfBzi1a5ws__9U8bNO4G8nvVmE5J4rcCVmeVJdqOPDobZJyTRKI)